oracle/terraform-provider-oci/website/docs/d/golden_gate_connection.html.markdown

 	* `account_name` - Sets the Azure storage account name.
 	* `bucket` - Google Cloud Storage bucket where Iceberg stores metadata and data files.
 	* `container` - The Azure Blob Storage container where Iceberg tables are stored.
-	* `endpoint` - The Azure Blob Storage endpoint where Iceberg data is stored. e.g.: 'https://my-azure-storage-account.blob.core.windows.net'
+	* `endpoint` - A legal URL to connect to Google Cloud Storage including scheme, server name and port (if not the default port).
+Default: https://storage.googleapis.com
 	* `project_id` - The Google Cloud Project where the bucket exists.
 	* `region` - The AMAZON region where the S3 bucket is hosted. e.g.: 'us-east-2'
 	* `scheme_type` - The scheme of the storage.